There are lots of reasons why your AC system freezes up.

 Filthy evaporator coil—Throughout the seasons, the evaporator coil becomes dirty and creates issues similar to a clogged filter.
 You’ll gradually get lower airflow until your equipment freezes or stops cooling.
 You’ll need to get in touch with TML Service Experts to take care of the issue.

 Malfunctioning blower motor or relay—A blower motor working at the wrong speed or not running at all can lead to freezing.
 It can also be intermittent, starting at full speed and slowing down after it gets warm.
 Or a relay could force it to work one time and not the following time.
 In either situation, you will need to contact TML Service Experts to repair the issue.

-Requesting regular AC maintenance or heat pump maintenance could help you avoid this problem.
+Requesting regular AC maintenance could help you avoid this problem.
 Our techs will meticulously check and clean your equipment, which frequently allows us to spot small troubles before they turn into large issues.